 Typically darker lipstick shades will make lips look smaller and the lighter ones with shimmer or bright colors will make the lips appear larger.
 However, a lot of this will also depend on the actual size of your natural lips too so don’t veer away from darker colors, test them out and see what works for your lips and personality.

-If you aren’t sure how to choose a lipstick that is best suited for your skin tones and temperament than check out my extensive article on How to Find the Perfect Lipstick Every Time!
+If you aren’t sure how to choose a lipstick that is best suited for your skin tones and temperament than check out my extensive article on,

 You want to make sure your lip pencil is sharpened and has a bit of a firmer texture so that you can clearly define and draw the small lines around your mouth.
 Lining your lips also helps to keep your lipstick or gloss from bleeding or feathering.